 Only students enrolled in grades 9-12 shall take part in any contest.
 A student is eligible to participate if enrolled in at least four classes.

 - To be eligible to participate in interscholastic athletics, students must maintain a minimum 2.00 Grade Point Average and receive no more than one failing grade.
 All student participants will be monitored on a weekly basis.
 Grades will be cumulative to date for the quarter.
 A student declared ineligible can practice but cannot participate in any games.
 Ineligible students cannot be in uniform for any games or travel to any away games.
-All students will be eligible at the beginning of each school year.
+All freshmen students will be eligible at the beginning of each school year.
+Returning students may not have had any F grades for the previous quarter and must have at least a 70% average from that quarter to be eligible to participate.

 - After the first week of the school year, the following monitoring will begin: